-Industrial systems integrate diverse equipment, sensors. and operating conditions, producing data characterized by strong heterogeneity, non-stationarity, and dependencies.
-Developing temporal effective feature fusion and representation methods for multi-source heterogeneous data is thus critical.
-For long-term timeseries data such as vibration, temperature, and pressure, models like Transformer can capture long-range dependencies.
+2. FUSION AND REPRESENTATION OF MULTI-SOURCE DATA.
+Industrial systems integrate diverse equipment, sensors, and operating conditions, producing data characterized by strong heterogeneity, non-stationarity, and temporal dependencies.
+Developing effective feature fusion and representation methods for multi-source heterogeneous data is thus critical.
+For long-term time series data such as vibration, temperature, and pressure, models like Transformer can capture long-range dependencies.
 However, misaligned features in the fusion process may lead to information loss or feature redundancy, ultimately degrading model generalization.
-To mitigate this, hierarchical alignment strategies can be adopted, aligning data at multiple levels-such as sensor, feature, and semantic space levelsto ensure coherent fusion.
-In addition, LMs or intelligent agents can be leveraged to manage multi-agent systems, such as swarm robotics, thereby promoting unified and representations adaptable data that effectively handle complex industrial data and enhance PHM performance.
+To mitigate this, hierarchical alignment strategies can be adopted, aligning data at multiple levels-such as sensor, feature, and semantic space levels-to ensure coherent fusion.
+In addition, LMs or intelligent agents can be leveraged to manage multi-agent systems, such as swarm robotics, thereby promoting unified and adaptable data representations that effectively handle complex industrial data and enhance PHM performance.